9 - Quality Assurance

 Check 11 and 12:

-Control that there are CO2- and NOx-emissions every year with production.
-These checks are not active for profile collections containing reserves in fields without emission from fuel and flare.
-If there are consistency on a file level (Profil_Total) no comments are given, else there will be comments in the individual profile sheets with deviations between production and emissions.
+Control that there are CO2- and NOx-emissions are reported until cease of activity.
+If there are consistency on a file level (Profil_Total), no comments are given, else there will be comments in the individual profile sheets with deviations between activity and emissions.
+In these checks “activity” is measured as a combination of production, deliveries, and shut-down cost.

-Control that there is no production after shut-down costs have been reported.
-A feedback will be given in the consistency check area in Profile 1 if the production continues after the reporting of the shut-down costs across the various projects in the file (the figures are taken from the Profil_Total, which sums the figures across the profile collections in the reporting file).
+Controls that there is no production after shut-down costs have been reported.
+Feedback will be given in the consistency check area in Profile 1 if the production continues after the reporting of the shut-down costs across the various projects in the file (the figures are taken from the Profil_Total, which sums the figures across the profile collections in the reporting file).

 Is only shown in Profile 1 and is based on a summation of all profile collections in the file (Profil_Total).
-Control that annual cash flow are positive.
+Controls that annual cash flow is positive.
 The intention is to check sales data versus cost data to reveal significant errors (for instance in units) in the report.
 In this connection, firm prices have been assumed for all petroleum products:

 It is emphasized that these assumptions do not reflect the authorities' assumptions but are merely intended for use to reveal significant reporting errors.